kshedden/numpy_workshop/numpy_basics.md

 z = x[ix]
 ```

-These two types of indexing can be used to select elements from an
+Boolean and position-based indexing can be used to select elements
-ndarray.
-For example, if we want to retain only the positive elements
+from an ndarray with some desired characteristic.
+For example, if we
+want to retain only the positive elements of an ndarray, we can use
-of an ndarray, we can use either of the following approaches:
+either of the following approaches:

 ```